dvidelabs/poly.shell/README.md

 host, and if absent, a local shell is assumed.
 See `Shell` and `jobs()` for more details.

+### Advanced configuration

+Site configurations may hold non-trivial objects.
+For example, a password cache can be stored in a site config under the name `passwordCache` which will be used by shells detecting a `sudo` prompt.
+The cache object not only stores a common password, but also holds an EventListener that queues up all shells waiting for the same password.
+The `jobs.sharedPassword` function sets up such a cache for sites in the given roles.

 ### sites()

 Creates a collection of environment objects indexed by name and organised